 Like window air conditioners, through-the-wall air conditioners include a compressor that creates the cool air and an air handler that blows air into the room using a large fan.
 This dual design tends to be noisier than central air conditioners, which feature a compressor that is outside the home and an air handler that is typically tucked away in an attic, or a ductless air conditioner, which has a compressor that is on the exterior home.

 Since the air compressor is in close proximity to the living space, through-the-wall air conditioners are noisier, producing about 50 decibels, which is similar to light traffic or moderate rainfall.
 Some through-the-wall air conditioners feature quiet operation settings, which can drop the decibel level into the 30s.
 Keep in mind that when an air conditioner operates in quiet mode, it runs the compressor at a lower level, producing less cold air.

-Measuring around 24 inches wide, 20 inches high and 15 inches deep, a through-the-wall air conditioner is a sizable appliance.
+Measuring around 20 inches high by 24 inches wide by 15 inches deep, a through-the-wall air conditioner is a sizable appliance.
 While these air conditioners are typically installed in an unobtrusive location, such as below a window, they are still a very visible feature in a room.
 So as not to detract from a room’s aesthetics, most models are white with understated features that include simple adjustable louvers that can direct airflow and a slatted vent that covers the filter and air intake.
-Some through-the-wall air conditioners include a trim kit that allows the user to create a more finished look between the appliance and the wall.
+Some through-the-wall air conditioners include a trim kit that allows you to create a more finished look between the appliance and the wall.